 When it comes down to it, this is an excellent coffee grinder for anyone looking to replicate a great cup of coffee that you’d find at a specialty shop.
 The consistent results, precision grind settings, sleek design, timer function and other special touches — such as the powerful yet quiet motor and LED-lit bin — make it worth the price tag.
-Sure, it may take a little experimenting to find the perfect settings for you, but it’s a crowd-pleaser every time: Drip for Dad, espresso for Mom, cold brew for the teenagers.
+Sure, it may take a little experimenting to find the perfect settings for you, but it’s a crowd-pleaser for any type of coffee drinker: Drip coffee for Dad, espresso for Mom, cold brew for the teenagers.
 Everyone leaves happy — and caffeinated.

 With 12 adjustable grind settings, this is our top pick for amateur baristas ready to up their game with a burr grinder.
 The Bistro, which uses 35mm stainless steel conical burrs to crush beans, received high rankings for a consistent grind on multiple settings.
 It didn’t score quite as high as our overall top pick, but it came close and still far outperformed other starter grinders.

 Setting it up took a bit more time than other models, due in part to sparse instructions, and it took us a while to discover suggested timing for different grinds embossed on the inside of the hopper lid.
 But once we got the hang of things, it couldn’t have been easier: Just pour your beans into the hopper, choose your grind size by twisting the hopper, set the timer anywhere from one to 20 seconds, flip the power switch and turn it on.